NXP: Three Scenarios To A Merger Arb With Limited Downside

 One of the major risks for investors in this scenario is this, the last trading price we know 100% pre acquisition is $83.90.
 Since the acquisition was announced NXP and Qualcomm have both been working to integrate the companies which is taking some of management's focus away from growing the business organically.
 Furthermore, NXP specifically took on various covenants that allowed for "business as usual" but limited its ability to take on new major investments and projects.
 Thus, over the past 9 months NXP has not necessarily been operating at its full potential.
 By comparison, a company such as nVidia has been investing.
 Despite this dampener, we see a 40% increase on NXP's share price since October 2016 as quite a conservative estimate.

-Another potential short term risk is that, if the deal were to collapse that the share price would fall back toward the pre-deal $83.90 per share.
-While plausible, we would view this as an opportunity to grab fist-fulls of shares until the market corrects and re-prices NXPI with it peers, i.e. the $117.50 we mention above.
+Another potential short term risk is that, if the deal were to collapse that the share price could fall back toward the pre-deal $83.90 per share.
+While plausible, we would view this as an opportunity to grab fist-fulls of shares until the market corrects and re-prices NXPI with it peers, i.e. above the $117.50 we mention above.

-It is important to note is that if either side pulls out of the deal for whatever reason the withdrawing side has to pay the other a separation fee.
+It is important to note is that if either side pulls out of the deal for whatever reason, the withdrawing side has to pay the other a separation fee.
 Qualcomm pulling out will have to give NXP $2 billion in cash, while NXP would have to give Qualcomm $1.25 billion.

 From a valuation perspective, if NXP were the one to pull out, we believe that the valuation gap up to peers would more than cover the $1.25 billion cash payout.
-In numbers: $1.25 billion equal to roughly $3.63 per share.
-Our 40% premium to the pre deal $83.90 per share estimate yields a value of $117.5 per share. $117.5 less the $3.63 per share in cash equals $113.87 per share or 3.5% above the $110 offer from QCOM.
+In numbers: $1.25 billion equals to $3.63 per share.
+Our 40% premium to the pre deal price of $83.90 per share yields a value of $117.5 per share. $117.5 less the $3.63 per share in cash equals $113.87 per share or 3.5% above the $110 offer from QCOM.
 Investors still come out ahead.

 If Qualcomm were to pull out - well that's just another nice bonus of $5.82 per share for NXP investors.